ansible/awx-operator/README.md

 3. Create an web_extra_volume_mounts entry in the AWX spec to mount this volume

 The AWX nginx config automatically includes /etc/nginx/conf.d/*.conf if present.

+Additionally there are some global configuration values in the base nginx config that are available for setting with individual variables.

+These vars relate to the vertical and horizontal scalibility of the web service.

+Increasing the number of processes allows more requests to be actively handled per web pod, but will consume more CPU and Memory and the resource requests should be increased in tandem.
+Increasing the listen queue allows nginx to queue up requests not yet being handled by the active worker processes, which may allow the web pods to handle more "bursty" request patterns if many requests (more than 128) tend to come in a short period of time, but can all be handled before any other time outs may apply.
+Also see related uwsgi configuration.

+* [worker_processes](http://nginx.org/en/docs/ngx_core_module.html#worker_processes) with `nginx_worker_processes` (default of 1)
+* [worker_cpu_affinity](http://nginx.org/en/docs/ngx_core_module.html#worker_cpu_affinity) with `nginx_worker_cpu_affinity` (default "auto")
+* [worker_connections](http://nginx.org/en/docs/ngx_core_module.html#worker_connections) with `nginx_worker_connections` (minimum of 1024)
+* [listen](https://nginx.org/en/docs/http/ngx_http_core_module.html#listen) with `nginx_listen_queue_size` (default same as uwsgi listen queue size)

 ##### Custom Favicon